United States - CPI: Urban Consumer - Butter and margarine

 The Consumer Price Index (CPI) produces both unadjusted and seasonally adjusted data.
 Seasonally adjusted data are computed using seasonal factors derived by the X-13ARIMA-SEATS Seasonal Adjustment Method.
 These factors are updated with the release of January data in February and reflect price movements from the previous calendar year.
 The new factors are used to revise the previous 5 years of seasonally adjusted data; older seasonally adjusted indexes are considered to be final.

-Topline year over year calculations are reported in the BLS press releases as non-seasonally adjusted (XCPIU.IUSA).
+Topline year-over-year calculations are reported in the BLS press releases in not seasonally adjusted terms (XCPIU.IUSA).
 There may be slight differences between Y/Y figures for SA and NSA series.
 Because the seasonal factors differ each year, the ratio of index numbers used to compute the change are not necessarily exactly comparable.

 Further reading